hee1310/hee1310/README.md

 **I am a...**

 - [Github](https://github.com) user
-- A not do any Contributed ones
+- A GitHub user who has not made any contributions.
 - not more...

 <br>